TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-23-5-signs-should-never-have-a-talk-abroad.md

 <em class="fas fa-fw fa-times text-danger fa-2x"></em>

-I'm sorry, but you were not born lucky enough to be Linus Torvalds, Rasmus Leford, Fabien Potencier or Marco Pivetta.
+I'm sorry, but you were not born lucky enough to be Linus Torvalds, Rasmus Lerdorf, Fabien Potencier or Marco Pivetta.
 You'd have to work hard on yourself, have at least 1000 followers, 3 popular open-source packages and own website with real PHP blog posts.

 From my experience, if you response to Call for Papers to one of [the PHP conferences](http://php.net/conferences/index.php) there are free 10 times fewer talk slots than talk suggestions.